-In 2005, we continued to strengthen our U.S. personal and commercial banking operations, adding 19 more branches and expanding our personal and business banking beyond the Illinois market for the first time, with the acquisition of Mercantile Bancorp, Inc. in Indiana in the first quarter of 2005.
-In the fourth quarter of 2005, the Private Client Group sold its interest in Harrisdirect.
+In fiscal 2005, we strengthened our U.S. personal and commercial banking operations, adding 19 branches and expanding our personal and business banking beyond the Illinois market for the first time, with the acquisition of Mercantile Bancorp, Inc. in Indiana in the first quarter of 2005.
+In the fourth quarter of 2005, the Private Client Group sold its interest in Harrisdirect, our U.S. direct brokerage business.
 The decision to sell Harrisdirect followed an assessment of its ability to compete in a changing landscape.
 Given the additional amount of capital that would have been required to grow the business and remain competitive in the then-current environment of consolidation, we concluded that Harrisdirect would be more valuable to another participant in the online brokerage industry.

-In 2006, we replaced almost our entire network of automated banking machines (ABMs) in Canada.
-We also refreshed most of our Canadian branch locations and added ten new branches.
-In the fourth quarter, we entered into an agreement in principle to acquire bcpbank Canada, which primarily serves the Portuguese-Canadian community, increasing our presence in a multi-cultural market in the high-growth Toronto area.
-The transaction closed in December 2006.
+In fiscal 2006, we replaced almost our entire network of automated banking machines (ABMs) in Canada.
+We also refreshed most of our Canadian branch locations and added nine new branches.